James Murray Yale: Legacy

 When the city of Yale (British Columbia) was founded in 1848, it was named after James Murray Yale.
 First as Fort Yale, then as Yale, which eventually gave its name to the Yaletown district of Downtown Vancouver.

-James Murray Yale was also a distant cousin of Governor Elihu Yale who founded Yale University, being a descendant of his uncle, Thomas Yale, stepson of Governor Theophilus Eaton.
-Captain Thomas Yale was a merchant and landowner, and had been one of the founders of New Haven Colony, Connecticut.
-Many other members of the Yale family were merchants-entrepreneurs as well, such as Capt.
-Elihu Yale (1747), his uncle, a manufacturer of bayonets and scythes during the American Revolutionary War, and Moses Yale Beach, his cousin, a media magnate and one of the richest men in New York.
+James was a distant cousin of Gov. Elihu Yale, founder and benefactor of Yale University, being a descendant of his uncle, Capt.
+Thomas Yale, stepson of Gov. Theophilus Eaton.
+Capt.
+Thomas Yale was a merchant and landowner, one of the founders of New Haven Colony, Connecticut, and the American ancestor of the Yale family.
+His uncle was Nathaniel Eaton, first head of Harvard, and his half-brother was Samuel Eaton, one of the seven founders of the Harvard Corporation, now the oldest corporation in America.

-His brother, Andrew Yale, was also a manufacturer of ships and barges in Montreal, and did business with Canadian Entrepreneur Luther Hamilton Holton.

-Yale was known as “Little Yale” because of his short stature about which he was sensitive.
+Yale was known as "Little Yale" because of his short stature about which he was sensitive.
 Chief Factor Sir James Douglas, Governor of the Colony of British Columbia, his superior in the HBC, a big man, took a quiet delight in standing near Yale and observing his discomfiture.
-In his famous “Character Book”, Governor Simpson devoted an entry to Yale:
+In his famous "Character Book", Governor Simpson devoted an entry to Yale: